 The Chicken will tend to lose their energy.
 They will feel weak and sluggish.
 It is best to seek medication or assistance from a veterinarian.

 Chickens don’t drool, and if chickens may experience this, their body is not in the proper state.
-Excessive drooling can be experienced by Chicken with a lot of solanine intake.
+Excessive drooling can be experienced by chickens with a lot of solanine intake.
 Once your chickens experience this, go to the veterinarian for further medical analysis.

 Solanine causes gastrointestinal disorder, which results in diarrhea.